Jordann04/Jordann04/README.md

 A smart tool designed to:

-- Automatically detect and analyze new CVEs
+- Automatically detect and analyze new CVEs Dynamically
 - Generate Snort IDS/IPS rules from Vulners CVE data
 - Integrate with Discord for quick access
 - Support future CLI and Sigma/Suricata rule formats
+- Continuously updated to stay aligned with current threat landscapes and technologies

 This project shows my ability to automate threat intelligence and build useful tools for defenders.